 Many people are surprised to learn that horses, like people, can sunburn.
 Despite the fact that many horse breeds evolved in hot, sunny regions it is still possible for horses to sunburn as they graze in sunny pastures during the spring and summer.
 Sunburn is also possible- potentially even more likely, for horses when they are turned out in snowy pastures.
-Light reflecting off snow can reflect UV rays onto more sensitive skin that direct sunlight typically reaches.
+Light reflecting off of snow can reflect UV rays onto more sensitive skin that direct sunlight typically reaches.

 Some horses, due to color, skin type, or health condition, are more sensitive to the sun than others and can sunburn easily.
 Paint and pinto horses, which can have large areas of white fur and pink skin are most susceptible, but any horse with pink skin can potentially sunburn.
-According to Kentucky equine research (ker.com) horses are most likely to get sunburns when spending long periods outdoors during the spring and early summer – this heightened risk of sunburn at the beginning of summer is due to winter coats shutting and leaving new – and perhaps not fully grown-in) summer coats leaving sensitive skin exposed to UV light from the sun.
+According to Kentucky equine research horses are most likely to get sunburns when spending long periods outdoors during the spring and early summer.
+This heightened risk of sunburn at the beginning of summer is due to winter coats shedding and the thin (and perhaps not fully grown-in) summer coats leaving sensitive skin exposed to UV light from the sun.

 Below, I’ve listed a few of the methods we use to deal with and treat sunburns on horses, Keep in mind that just like people, cumulative sunburns can be harmful to the skin long term.
 To prevent burning the same sensitive skin over and over, apply sunscreen before day turnout or stable your horse in a stall or shady corral during the hottest and sunniest portions of bright summer days.